Interview | Ma K---, (female), Ler Doh Soh Township, Mergui-Tavoy District (January 2018)

-My name is Naw K---.
-I am working at Tavoyan Women Union (TWU).
-I am also a member of the Central Executive Committee of Tavayan Women’s Union (TMU).
-At the present, I have been invited to participate in the discussion for the peace and national reconciliation program.
+My name is Ma K---.
+I was working at Tavoyan Women Union (TWU) and a member of the Central Executive Committee of Tavayan Women’s Union (TMU).
+At the present, I am now working as a member of Women's League of Burma [WLB] in the discussion for the peace and national reconciliation program.
 It has been going on for two months now.
 Before that, I was just a women’s human rights defender.

 Mainly, we just want to focus the interview on business and development projects.
 We will not discuss community developments projects such as school and clinic construction projects implemented by CSOs, NGOs and other non-profit organizations.
 We will talk about infrastructure and industrial projects conducted by wealthy individuals and business companies that are related to human rights abuses.
 We are aware that TMU is trying to help villagers who face human rights abuses such as land confiscations due to the development project.
 When are you [TMU] trying to help and support the villagers who face abuses to access justice what challenges do you face and are your achievements?